 The two sides of your pelvis are held together by a small band of cartilage — during pregnancy, your body releases a hormone called Relaxin that helps that tissue relax (and can also help your baby come out more easily).

-That “joint” does have some flex to it normally, but during pregnancy it allows it to stretch a lot more.
+The pelvic joints do have some flex normally, but during pregnancy it allows it to stretch a lot more.

-It’s like a separation of the join without a fracture.
+It’s like a separation of the joint without a fracture.
 It’s a fairly rare complication (although I think it’s not reported and most doctors ignore it as regular postpartum pain).

 Symphysis Pubis Dysfunction Treatment